devversion/ng-trello/docs/step-2.md

 </ng-trello-drawer>
 ```

-At this point, this step is technically already finished, but practically it does not fulfil our good UX-expectations
+At this point we've got a working layout, however the UX isn't great because it doesn't account for users
-in case someone visits the app with bigger or smaller devices.
+on smaller devices.

   1) On bigger screens, the `sidenav` can be always shown next to the content
   2) On smaller screens, the `sidenav` should be hidden by default, but still openable through the button.

-We can improve this user experience by using the `@angular/cdk/layout` utility that allows us to react on changes
+We can improve the user experience by using the `@angular/cdk/layout` utility that allows us to react to
-to the viewport size.
+changes to the viewport size.

 First of all, add the `LayoutModule` from the CDK to the app module.